namit26073/DVS_Project/README.md

 ## Team Report

 ### Team Achievements:
 We developed an Optical Music Recognition (OMR) system focused on accurately identifying and segmenting full notes from sheet music images.
-Our implementation leverages techniques learned from **Lab 4: Morphological Image Processing** and **Lab 5: Segmentation and Feature Detection**.

 **Preprocessing Stage:**
-- **Adaptive Binarization (Lab 5)**
+- **Adaptive Binarization**
   Enhances contrast and clearly separates notes from the background.

 - **Morphological Processing (Lab 4)**